rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 <!-- I added the above paragraph, can you review it and correct it as
 necessary?
 So this is like what we did in Listing 9-3?-->
 <!-- Yes, the implementations for both `unwrap` and `expect` are similar to 9-3,
-which we want to show so that the reader knows they don't have to write out all of 9-3 every time they have a `Result` value.
+which we want to show so that the reader knows they don’t have to write out all of 9-3 every time they have a `Result` value.
 Does this comment mean your earlier comments in this section are moot? /Carol -->

 <!-- Is panic used for both types of errors?
 The introduction makes it seem as
-though it's only for unrecoverable errors -->
+though it’s only for unrecoverable errors -->
 <!-- When you call panic, you are causing the program to crash and therefore
 creating an unrecoverable error.
 You can choose to do that at any time, even when there are *no* errors.
-There's nothing that prevents you from calling `panic!` inappropriately, which is why the "to panic or not to panic" section goes over the criteria the reader should use to decide if they're in a situation that's recoverable or not.
-I've actually moved the text that was here into that section to keep that whole discussion together. /Carol -->
+There’s nothing that prevents you from calling `panic!` inappropriately, which is why the “to panic or not to panic” section goes over the criteria the reader should use to decide if they’re in a situation that’s recoverable or not.
+I’ve actually moved the text that was here into that section to keep that whole discussion together. /Carol -->